ahmedheltaher/typed-environment-loader/SECURITY.md

 ## Reporting a Vulnerability

 At Typed Environment Loader, we take security vulnerabilities seriously.
-If you discover a security issue, please report it to us by emailing [ahmedheltaher@gmail.com](mailto:ahmedheltaher@gmail.com).
-We will work with you to address the problem promptly.
+If you have a security issue, please email us at [ahmedheltaher@gmail.com](mailto:ahmedheltaher@gmail.com).
+We will work with you to address the problem as soon as possible.

 ## Responsible Disclosure